SebastianGlavind/PhD-study/README.md

 - [Linear regression - assumptions and interpretations](https://nbviewer.jupyter.org/github/SebastianGlavind/PhD-study/blob/master/Linear-regression/LinReg_assumptionsEtc.ipynb).
 This notebook considers and assesses the underlaying assumptions of linear regression in detail and discusses the interpretation of these models.

 - [Bayesian linear regression with Stan](https://nbviewer.jupyter.org/github/SebastianGlavind/PhD-study/blob/master/Linear-regression/exStan_BayesLinReg.ipynb).
 This tutorial shows how to implement Bayesian linear regression models using the probabilistic programming language [Stan](https://mc-stan.org/).
-Moreover, the concept of Bayesian model averaging is introduced as a means for making inferences for new out-of-sample fatigue sensitive details.

 - [EM for Bayesian linear regression](https://nbviewer.jupyter.org/github/SebastianGlavind/PhD-study/blob/master/Linear-regression/exEM_BayesLinReg.ipynb).
 This tutorial considers how the expectation maximization (EM) algorithm may be used to learn a parameter setting for a Bayesian linear regression model.